spiral/docs/docs/en/cookbook/domain-core.md

 > **Note**
 > Allowed values: `notFound` (404), `forbidden` (401), `error` (500), `badAction` (400).

-Use the attribute `Spiral\Domain\Annotation\GuardNamespace` to specify controller RBAC namespace and remove the prefix from every action.
-You can also skip the permission definition in `Guarded` when a namespace is specified (security component will use `namespace.methodName` as permission name).
+Use the attribute `Spiral\Domain\Annotation\GuardNamespace` to specify controller RBAC namespace and remove a prefix from every action.
+You can also skip the permission definition in `Guarded` when a namespace is specified (security component will use `namespace.methodName` as a permission name).

 ```php
 namespace App\Controller;